google/evojax/scripts/benchmarks/Readme.md

 1. Fork `evojax`.
 2. Add your strategy to `algo` and the `Strategies` wrapper in the `__init__.py` file.
 3. Add the base task configurations for you ES to `configs/<es>/`.
-4. Get compute access and execute the individual training runs for the base/default configurations via:
+4. Execute the individual training runs for the base/default configurations via:

 ```
 python train.py -config configs/<es>/cartpole_easy.yaml